-Nettle fiber can be processed to obtain low heath transfer for winter and high health transfer for the hot summer days.
-As we’ve all experienced, stinging nettle grows where you least expect it, with a fast pace and requires very little water, which makes it a perfect raw material for the textile industry.
+Nettle fiber can be processed to obtain low heath transfer for winter and high health transfer for the hot summer.
+Stinging nettle grows where you least expect it (as we’ve all experienced), with a fast pace and requires very little water, which makes it a perfect raw material for the textile industry.

 Where can you get it?
 They seem to sell it here, but by the price, we can tell it might still be early to find it in mass market.